keybase/saltpack-python/spec.md

 - any number of non-empty payload packets
 - an empty payload packet, marking the end of the message

+The contents of the header packet are:
+- the format name
+- the version
+- the mode number (attached/detached signing, or encryption)
+- the signing public key

+In detached mode, there is no payload, and the header contains an extra field:
+- the detached NaCl sig of the SHA512 of the message
+- TODO: concatenated with some other stuff?!

+In attached mode, as in encryption mode, the header is followed by a number of payload packets.
+Each payload packet contains:
+- an attached NaCl sig of an ephemeral signing public key
+  - signed by the sender for the first packet, or the previous ephemeral key for subsequent packets
+  - TODO: concatenated with some other stuff?!
+- an attached NaCl sig of the message chunk
+  - signed by the ephemeral key above

+An empty chunk signifies the end of the message.

 ### Attached
 [